patrikjak/turbo/README.md

 const rules = {
     name: {
         rules: 'required|max:8',
-        fieldName: 'your turbo name' // define custom label for the field },
+        fieldName: 'your turbo name', // define custom label for the field },
+    surname: {
-    surname: 'required',
+        rules: 'required',
+        error: 'We need your surnmame', // custom error for the field },
     agreement: 'accepted', // checkbox must be checked };
 const form = document.querySelector('#form');